Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Re-index the knowledge base docs into the vector store' and distinguishes from sibling tool git_pull_reindex by specifying when to use each.
+The description clearly states 'Re-index the knowledge base docs into the vector store' with specific verb and resource.
+It distinguishes from sibling tool git_pull_reindex by noting its better fit for git-push changes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.